Localization of Gravitino Field on Thin Branes: Localization of the gravitino field on the thin branes in the scalar-tensor theory

 Another typical thin brane model is the one in the scalar-tensor gravity theory \cite{Yang2012}.
 In this model, our world is confined to the positive tension brane rather than to the negative one in order to solve the gauge hierarchy problem, and the spacings of mass spectra for graviton and matter fields are very tiny (about $10^{-3}$eV) \cite{Yang2012,Xie2015}.
 In the following, we investigate the KK modes of the gravitino field on the scalar-tensor brane.

 The action of this brane system with a dilaton field nonminimally coupled to gravity reads \cite{Yang2012}

 where $\mathcal{R}$ is the five-dimensional scalar curvature, $M_5$ and $\phi$ are the five-dimensional scale of gravity and the dilaton field, respectively.
-Here, we also consider the static flat brane scenario with an $S^1/Z_2$ extra spatial dimension.
+Here we also consider the static flat brane scenario with an $S^1/Z_2$ extra spatial dimension.
 The metric is assumed to be the one given in Eq. (\ref{LE}) with the physical extra dimension coordinate $y$, or

 with the conformal extra dimension one $z\in[-z_b,z_b]$.
-Hence, the dilaton field $\phi$ can be supposed to be a function of the extra coordinate $z$, i.e., $\phi=\phi(z)$.
-There are two thin branes in this system, which are located at $z=0$ (IR brane) and $z_b$ (UV brane), contrary to the RS1 model.
-Furthermore, another difference from the RS1 model is that the five-dimensional fundamental scale is the electroweak scale, i.e., $M_5=M_{\textrm{EW}} \sim 1\textrm{TeV}$.
-There are two kinds of brane solutions for different ranges of the coupling parameter $\lambda$, and they are physically equivalent from the view point of the four-dimensional graviton KK mass spectrum on the brane \cite{Yang2012}.
-However, the KK mass spectra of matter fields are different for these two brane solutions \cite{Xie2015}.
+Hence, the dilaton field $\phi$ can be supposed to be a function of the extra coordinate $z$, i.e., $\phi=\phi(z)$. {Combined with Eq. (\ref{LE2}), the field equations derived from the action (\ref{Sscale-tensor}) are given as

+where the dot denotes the derivative with respect to the conformal coordinate $z$.} There are two thin branes in this system, which are located at $z=0$ (IR brane) and $z_b$ (UV brane), contrary to the RS1 model.
+Furthermore, another difference from the RS1 model is that the five-dimensional fundamental scale is the electroweak scale, i.e., $M_5=M_{\textrm{ew}} \sim 1\textrm{TeV}$. {There are two kinds of brane solutions with different ranges of the coupling parameter $\lambda$, which are necessary to generate the brane configuration.
+These two kinds of brane solutions are physically equivalent from the view point of the four-dimensional graviton KK mass spectrum on the brane \cite{Yang2012}, which means that the four-dimensional graviton KK mass spectrum are the same for these two different solutions.
+However, the KK mass spectra of other four-dimensional matters (such as scale field, fermions, Kalb-Ramond field) are different for these two brane solutions \cite{Xie2015}.
+Next we will exhibit that the gravitino KK spectrum for two brane solutions are also not the same.
+From this point, we can say these two brane solutions are not physically equivalent.}